mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 ### Step-by-step execution and checks

-1. Type `./02` and press `Tab`, it should autocomplete to the `./02.issue_token.sh`.
+1. Type `./iss` and press `Tab`, it should autocomplete to the `./issue_token`, add `.sh` to have `./issue_token.sh`
 2. Press `Enter`.
 If `api_client.json` file exists and contains correct information, the script just makes a series of API calls silently and exit.
 If you make a mistake, you receive a detailed error description.
 3. Type `jq < api_token.json` and press `Enter`.
 You should see highlighted JSON file with a token information.
 If you can see something similar to picture bellow, you successfully issued a token and can follow to the next exercise.
 ![api_token.json](images/bash_004.jpg)
-4. Including `01.basic_api_checks.sh` file in each following scripts we ensure that a token will be reissued if needed before any API call.
+4. Including `common/basic_api_checks.sh` file in each following scripts we ensure that a token will be reissued if needed before any API call.
-5. Check `01.basic_api_checks.sh` file to verify that you can understand implementation details described above.
+5. Check `common/basic_api_checks.sh` file to verify that you can understand implementation details described above.

 ## Exercise 3: Create partner, customer and user tenants and set offering items